A classic orange pound cake loaf, flavoured with fresh orange juice and zest and topped with a sweet orange glaze.

 As someone who has shared a lot of baking recipes, the most common feedback I receive is reporting differences in baking time between what I said it would be and what it was for someone else.
 Unfortunately, all I know for certain is how long this recipe took to bake in MY pans and in MY oven.
 As such, you should always treat baking times as approximate.

 Several factors can influence baking time, such as oven rack position, individual oven temperature calibrations and finally, the size and colour and material of your baking pan.
 If your loaf pan happens to be black or if you are using a glass loaf pan, both of these will attract and hold heat and will cause your loaf to bake more quickly.
-Using a different sized loaf pan than specified will result in a thinner or thicker loaf, than mine, so the baking time will be different.
+Using a different sized loaf pan than that which is specified will result in a thinner or thicker loaf, so the baking time will be different.
 Maybe your eggs and/or butter where a little cooler than mine, which can extend baking time.

 In all cases, a good rule of thumb for baking is to set a timer for AHEAD of the baking time specified (5-10 minutes).
 When the timer goes, don't open the oven, but will turn on the oven light to gauge the done-ness of the loaf at that point.
 If your loaf is baking super quick, you can catch it before it over-bakes.
 If it looks like it has a ways to go yet (isn't fully risen, is pale and doesn't look like it's pulled away from the sides of the pan at all yet), re-set the timer for another short period and check again.
 As it starts to look like it might be done (or very close to done), only then will I open the oven and test with a long skewer in the centre of the loaf.
 If the skewer comes out moist, I will cook a bit longer and re-test.
 When the skewer comes out clean, your loaf is done.
 Do be sure to use a fresh skewer for every test.